-Delivering new homes to meet the needs of Medway residents is a key priority of the Council Plan to maximise regeneration and economic growth.
-Medway's Local Plan sets out the need for around 30,000 homes by 2035.
+Delivering new homes to meet the needs of Medway residents is key to maximising regeneration and economic growth.
+Medway's Local Plan will set out our strategy for meeting our growing and changing population's need for housing.

-To meet the identified need Medway Council will lead on a number of exciting major developments, trailblazing innovative ways of delivering housing and employment space, including via the Medway Development Company, potential joint venture arrangements with landowners and developers, and off-site modular construction opportunities.
+To meet the identified need Medway Council will continue to lead on a number of exciting major developments, trailblazing innovative ways of delivering housing and employment space, including via the Medway Development Company, potential joint venture arrangements with landowners and developers, and off-site modular construction opportunities.